Myomectomy

 Hysteroscopy

-A hysteroscopy is a technique used to remove smaller uterine fibroids through the vagina.
-Your surgeon will insert a long, thin telescope with a light and camera at the end called a hysteroscope through your vagina and cervix and into the uterus.
+A hysteroscopy is a technique used to remove smaller uterine fibroids that are located in the cavity of the uterus.
+Your surgeon will insert a long, thin instrument with a light and camera at the end called a hysteroscope through your vagina and cervix and into the uterus.
 Next, fluid is injected into the uterus to make it easier to see the fibroids.
 Your surgeon then uses a small tool to remove the fibroids.

 Laparoscopy

-A laparoscopy is a technique used to remove fibroids from outside the uterus.
-Your surgeon will use a long, thin telescope to see inside the pelvic area.
-First, your surgeon will make a small incision in your abdomen to insert the laparoscope and a second incision to insert the surgical tool that removes the fibroids.
-Next, small incisions are also made in the uterus to gain access to the fibroids.
+A laparoscopy is a technique used to remove fibroids located on the outside or within the wall of the uterus.
+Your surgeon will use a long, thin instrument to see inside the pelvic area.
+First, your surgeon will make a small incision in your abdomen to insert the laparoscope.
+Next, small incisions will be made to insert the instruments used to remove the fibroids.

 Laparotomy